 How To Use Sit Stand Desks Correctly:

 Sit Stand / Height Adjustable Desks are becoming more and more popular.
 It’s a simple idea – the less time you spend sitting down the lower the potential health risks.
 Not only are these desks great for allowing users to stand, it also allows users to alter their seating positions.
-By being able to customise the desk height users can be comfortable all day long.
-Another advantage of these desks as an employer is that one size will fit all.
+By being able to adjust desk height users can be comfortable all day long.
+Another advantage of height adjustable desks, is that as an employer one size will fit all.
 Buying a regular desk will mean that the shortest employee and the tallest employee must use the same height desk.
 This can often lead to aches and pains and general discomfort.

-To get your desk to the correct height for you when standing is simple.
+When adjusting your desk getting the correct height for you when standing is simple.

 Use our calculator to work out how high your desk should be per your height or follow these 4 easy steps: